Hometown: Big Springs, Neb.

 Miranda "Mandi" Maser was officially introduced as Head Dance and Cheer Coach in July 2016.
 She also serves Concordia as Athletic Business Coordinator.

-In 2021-22, Maser completed her sixth season leading the cheer and dance programs, which compete in the second semester of each school year and also appear regularly at many other Bulldog athletic events.
-Maser earned GPAC Cheer Coach of the Year honors in 2020.
-On the dance side of things, Concordia made a big step forward by placing fourth out of 10 teams at the 2020 NAIA Northwest Regional Qualifier.
-Then in 2021, the Bulldogs enjoyed their best seasons of competition in the short history of the program.
-The cheer and dance teams improved their average scoring significantly while turning place finishes of fourth in the GPAC for both (fifth in the region for dance).
-In 2022, the cheer program set a new school standard for highest score in a performance while Shelby Timmerman became the first All-GPAC award winner in Concordia Cheer history.
+In 2022-23, Maser completed her seventh season leading the cheer and dance programs, which compete in the second semester of each school year and also appear regularly at many other Bulldog athletic events.
+Named the 2020 GPAC Cheer Coach of the Year, Maser's teams have showned consistent improvement from year to year.
+Highlights from the 2023 campaign included a CIT championship for the dance program and natinonal rankings (in terms of average competition score) of 13th in dance (81.47) and 26th in cheer (77.80).
+As part of the season, both squads broke school records for competition scores at a single event and dance came up just short of qualifying for the national championships.
+In previous seasons, Concordia Dance made a big step forward by placing fourth out of 10 teams at the 2020 NAIA Northwest Regional Qualifier.
+Then in 2021, the cheer and dance teams improved their average scoring significantly while turning place finishes of fourth in the GPAC for both (fifth in the region for dance).
+In 2022, the cheer program set a then school standard for highest score in a performance while Shelby Timmerman became the first All-GPAC award winner in Concordia Cheer history.
+The 2023 teams wound up with five total All-GPAC honorees, including Ryleigh Flesner, an NAIA Second Team All-American.

 Maser, who owns United States All-Star Federation (USASF) credentialing for levels one through five tumbling and stunting as well as membership in the Federation, has held several roles related to dance and cheer instruction.
 She is certified by The American Association of Cheerleading Coaches and Administrators (AACCA).